-Texas school shooters' mother breaks silence with shock claim
+Texas school shooter's mother breaks silence with shock claim

 Eduardo Trinidad, a neighbour of Ramos, told local news channel Newsy that the teen was upset he was not going to graduate from Uvalde High School.

 "He got into an argument with the grandmother and she was screaming, 'He shot me!
-He shot me!' and then he got in the car, zoomed down the street, there was some kind of crash, according to Mr Trinidad," Newsy journalist John Mone reported.
+He shot me!' and then he got in the car, zoomed down the street, there was some kind of crash, according to Trinidad," Newsy journalist John Mone reported.

 "The suspect got out, he had two weapons, and then started engaging gunfire," he said.

-After hearing the chaos unfolding, Trinidad headed over to Ms Gonzales' home, where other neighbours discussed what was happening.
-Ms Gonzales was listed in critical condition overnight.
+After hearing the chaos unfolding, Trinidad headed over to Gonzales' home, where other neighbours discussed what was happening.
+Gonzales was listed in critical condition overnight.

 As his wife lies in hospital, Ramos' grandfather Rolando Reyes said he is in shock.